 The Cantonal Museum of Fine Arts in Lausanne has recently received an unbelievable gift from an anonymous donor – a unique and rare sculpture by Auguste Rodin.
 At the same time, the Rijksmuseum in Amsterdam is going to buy two portraits by Rembrandt from the art collection of the Rothschilds in Paris.
 France is indignant, but a sum of $185 million truly impresses!
 Let’s look inside the museums!

 New home for Rodin’s bronze

 Antoni Roux, a collector from Marseilles, first saw the plaster of Rodin’s “L’Homme au Serpent” at artist’s studio in 1885 during his visit to Paris.
 In a letter dated January 28, 1887, he wrote to the sculptor about his desire to buy this work cast in bronze for 2,000 francs.
-However, he put forward his own conditions: the artist could use this figure of the man in his following works, but without the snake and with some modifications in the pose.
-Auguste Rodin accepted these conditions, which explains why the sculpture in Lausanne is considered an unusual and unique work of art.
-Next October, “The Man with Snake” will be on display in the Musée Rodin in Paris as part of the exhibition dedicated to Rodin’s “The Gates of Hell.”
+However, he put forward his own conditions: the artist could use this figure of the man in his following works but without the snake and with some modifications in the pose.
+Auguste Rodin accepted the conditions, which explains why the sculpture in Lausanne is considered an unusual and unique work of art.
+Next October, “The Man with Snake” will be on display at the Musée Rodin in Paris as part of the exhibition dedicated to Rodin’s “The Gates of Hell.”

 Rembrandt goes to Amsterdam